JobBldr

 Every action in JobBldr is logged: edits, approvals, rejections, overrides, and version changes.
 Each record includes the reviewer's identity, timestamp, and stated rationale.
 Pay equity audits and legal reviews can draw from this complete governance record on demand, without reconstructing history from emails or shared drive logs.

-Job Descriptions That Are Governed From the First Word to the Final Approval
+Every JD Governed From First Word to Final Approval